 This process will be initiated by the opportunity of developing a software project.

 The main inputs of the process will be the customer needs including any documentation and other forms of information provided by the customer and if possible users needs.
+One of the documents that should serve as an input of the process is the Vision & Scope.

-Another input to the process should be the input of the project team and any additional stakeholders.
+Furthermore the input of the project team and any additional stakeholders should be taken into account.

 Outputs

-The output of the process will be a word document specifying the system requirements, the System Requirements Specification, and also a number of complementary files such as the project file of the requirements management tool or use case tool.
+The output of the process will be a word document specifying the system requirements, the System Requirements Specification, and also a number of complementary files such as the project files of the requirements management tool or use case tool.

 Activities